-- The United Nations Relief and Works Agency (UNRWA) serves five million descendants of the Arab refugees from the 1948 war, who still subsist in refugee conditions, under the premise of the “right of return” – by force of arms – to Arab villages that existed before 1948.
+The United Nations Relief and Works Agency (UNRWA) serves five million descendants of the Arab refugees from the 1948 Arab-Israeli War of Independence, who still subsist in refugee conditions, under the premise of the “right of return” – by force of arms – to Arab villages inside Israel that existed before 1948.

 The UNRWA Reform Initiative (U.R.I.) was launched by The Center for Near East Policy Research, which has been conducting news investigations and producing films since 1987.
 Our continued focus remains on pushing policy change at UNRWA, The United Nations Relief and Works Agency.
 It is understood that the Arab-Israeli conflict is nowhere near an end, however, the UNRWA Reform Initiative’s objective is to put an end to the humanitarian crisis facing descendants of Arab refugees from 1948.

 In the recent 2014 war with Hamas, during a regular inspection, 20 missiles were found in an UNRWA school, making this the second account of weapons found in UNRWA operated schools. “‘UNRWA schools were established to educate children in Gaza, but instead they are providing a hiding place for rockets meant to kill children in Israel,’“ said Israeli Foreign Minister Avigdor Lieberman, who also slammed the world body for returning the missiles found in UNRWA schools back to Hamas.